01 Getting Started

 05 Auto Width and Auto Height

-In the styling menu, there are auto-sizing options under Advanced.
-For example, the auto-width setting.
+The styling menu has auto-sizing options under Advanced, such as the auto-width setting.

 text styling > auto resize width

-To display how the auto-resize width feature can assist your content design, the same title element was inserted into two columns.
-The one has a set width applied and the other has auto resize with applied.
-An on-click action to retrieve Salefsorce data was assigned to the button.
+To demonstrate how the auto-resize width feature can assist your content design, the same title element was inserted into two columns.
+One has a set width applied, and the other has auto-resize applied.
+The button was assigned an on-click action to retrieve Salesforce data.

 project example showing the title element on screen

-In preview mode, when the button is clicked the is displayed.
+In preview mode, when the button is clicked, it is displayed.
 On the left side, the content displays over two lines of text as the width is set.
 The content on the right is auto-adjusted to fit the content on one line.

 example of how the auto width works

-The Auto-resize Height property applies just like the auto with.
-This ensures the content will not be cut off nor bleed over other elements.
+The Auto-resize Height property applies just like the Auto-Width property.
+This ensures the content will not be cut off or bleed over other elements.

 text styling > auto resize height